 How to Count Calories

-Regardless of your weight loss goals for 2011, you can accomplish them by counting calories It’s not a theory.
+Regardless of your weight loss goals, you need to learn how to count calories.
+It’s not a theory.
 It’s not a debate.
 You know how I know?
-I lost 100 pounds in 6 months by counting calories, and nearly another 50 in a little more than 6 months after that.
+I lost 100 pounds in 6 months after learning how to count calories, and nearly another 50 in a little more than 6 months after that.
 And, even though I’d love to feel good about myself, my situation is not unique.

 Plenty of people have lost weight by counting calories.
 It’s the best way to lose weight, but you don’t hear about those testimonials because counting calories is free.
 It doesn’t require you to buy any diets, plans, or gimmick exercise machines.
 Counting calories is free, and thus, not advertised.
 I’m looking to change that.
 I don’t plan on ever asking you to pay for my advice, but I do plan on advertising the benefits of counting calories.